 Because the features and content from these contributors has been built directly into the myWorld app, this information is available without a data connection.
 From flight planning and weather briefing, to weight and balance calculations and ordering fuel, pilots will be able to access everything they need all in one place – even while in flight.

-To demo the myWorld app and learn more about its features, visit World Fuel Services in booth at NBAA’s 2018 Schedulers & Dispatchers Conference in Long Beach, CA, February 6-8, 2018.
+To demo the myWorld app and learn more about its features, visit World Fuel Services in row 1400 at NBAA’s 2018 Schedulers & Dispatchers Conference in Long Beach, CA, February 6-8, 2018.